Exploring the boundary of quantum correlations with a time-domain optical processor

 To study the mathematical structure of contextuality, a common approach is the graph-theoretic approach to quantum correlations\,\cite{CSW14} which uses an exclusivity graph to capture the impossibility of some events taking place simultaneously.
 Concretely, the vertices $V(G)$ of the exclusivity graph $G$ represent the events of observing certain measurement outcomes, and its edges $E(G)$ connect pairs of exclusive events.
 Once an exclusivity graph is given, the sum of event probabilities in noncontextual and quantum theories will be bounded by graph constants, namely, the independence number and Lov\'asz number\,\cite{Cabello16,Lovasz79}:

 Here, $\Pr(1,1|i,j)$ is the probability of simultaneously observing events $i, j$; this term compensates for the deviation from exclusivity\,\cite{Cabello15}.
-Graphs with a large ratio $\vartheta/\alpha$ thus have the merit of producing significant inconsistency between noncontextual and quantum theories. \add{The advantage of the graph-theoretic approach is that many properties of the underlying quantum correlation can be revealed by the graph constants, and the concrete setting for the quantum states and measurements achieving these properties can then be found efficiently via semidefinite programming.
+Graphs with a large ratio $\vartheta/\alpha$ thus have the merit of producing more significant inconsistency between noncontextual and quantum theories.
+The advantage of the graph-theoretic approach is that many properties of the underlying quantum correlation can be revealed by the graph constants, and the concrete setting for the quantum states and measurements achieving these properties can then be found efficiently via semidefinite programming.

-To date, no direct method has, to the best of our knowledge, been established to date for studying the GHZ-type paradox via this approach.
+To date, no direct method has, to the best of our knowledge, been established for studying the GHZ-type paradox via this approach.
 Here, we undertake this task and elucidate the link between a GHZ-type paradox and the clique number of its exclusivity graph, or equivalently, the \textit{chromatic number} of the graph with the rays in the GHZ-type paradox being its orthogonal representation\,\cite{Lovasz89}.
-Formally, our finding can be formulated as the following theorem. \begin{theorem} Necessary and sufficient condition for a graph $G$ to be the exclusivity graph of an $n$-context GHZ-type paradox is
+Formally, our finding can be formulated as the following theorem. \begin{theorem}[informal] Necessary and sufficient condition for a graph $G$ to be the exclusivity graph of an $n$-context GHZ-type paradox is

-where $\bar{G}$ is the graph complement of $G$ and $\chi(\bar{G})$ is its chromatic number. \end{theorem} The proof of \autoref{thm:GHZ-exc} can be found in the \methodsname\ section.
+where $\bar{G}$ is the graph complement of $G$ and $\chi(\bar{G})$ is its chromatic number. \end{theorem} Note that the notion of $n$-context throughout this paper refers the number of context-cover instead of the number of context; to complete the logical proof, additional contexts may be counted.
+The proof of \autoref{thm:GHZ-exc} and the discussion regarding the above point can be found in the \methodsname\ section.
 As the left-hand side value of Eq.\,(\ref{eq:CSW}) in any no-signaling theory is upper bounded by the exclusivity graph's fractional packing number $\alpha^*(G)$, and $\alpha^*(G)\leqslant\chi(\bar{G})$\,\cite{Acin17}, a quantum correlation associated with a GHZ-type paradox must also be a fully contextual correlation\,\cite{Amselem12} that lays on the boundary of the no-signaling polytope, but the converse is not necessarily true.
-Our results thus clearly show the role of the GHZ-type paradox as a peculiar class of the strongest quantum correlation allowed by special relativity. }
+Our results thus clearly show the role of the GHZ-type paradox as a peculiar class of the strongest quantum correlation allowed by special relativity.

 \textsf{\textbf{A three-context GHZ-type paradox}}